-- Carrots, zucchini, radishes and bell pepper - the key vegetables for this power bowl.
+- Zucchini and bell pepper - the key vegetables for this buddha bowl.
+We roast the veggies in low histamine spices to give them extra flavor.

-- Potatoes and quinoa - the starches for this bowl.
+- Potatoes and quinoa - the starches for this low histamine salad bowl, to make it more hearty.
 The Terrasoul organic white quinoa is good.

 - Pumpkin seeds - such a good little topping for some crunch!
 The Terrasoul organic pumpkin seeds are good.